SICTCtestin/Navigation/HTML/HTMLDocumentation/README.md

-# Navigation
+# Navigation Website
-Group project consisting of Kai, Mason, Tyler, and Scott

-This will allow you to understand how to change images through buttons
+This will allow you to understand how to change imageView's image through button onclicks

 ## JavaScript Code